See, digest, act

 New Dashboard design, infographic panel

-In the previous screen, the middle area is a concept that uses customer data to provide performance feedback, to help users do better.
-The screen below shows the Admin how well their team has done thanks to the Refinitiv product data they've shared with them.
+In the previous new UI screen, we envisaged an overlay that uses customer data to provide performance feedback, to help users understand how well they’re performing and make improvements as well.
+The screen below shows the Admin how well their team has done thanks to the Refinitiv product data they've shared.
 Using data in this way has not been considered by the business previously.